horiaomar25/SchoolStaffRecruitmentPlatform/README.md

 - Scheduling features for assigning shifts and tracking staff availability.
 - Overview of staff performance based on school feedback.

+  I am considering using Java Springboot to build my API to handle the data from supply staff and information about school.
+  I am considering using React/Next.js for building the frontend.

 # Conclusion
 The development of a CRM type system for primary school recruitment represents a step forward in addressing the challenges faced by recruitment agencies, supply staff, and schools in the education sector.
 By offering a user-friendly platform, the system aims to enhance  collaboration across all parties involved.